-In order to save even more on fuel prices, invest in on-site bulk fuel storage facilities – regardless of if your fleet runs on diesel or petrol.
-If you have the space for a fuel tank of even 1,000-litres this will reduce your expenditure on road-fuel, as bulk orders dramatically reduce the price of fuel – especially if your fleet regularly refills at pricey service stations.
+In order to save even more on fuel prices, invest in on-site bulk oil storage facilities – regardless of if your fleet runs on diesel or petrol.
+If you have the space for an oil storage tank of even 1,000-litres this will reduce your expenditure on road-fuel, as bulk fuel orders dramatically reduce the price of fuel – especially if your fleet regularly refills at pricey service stations.

 Single manufacturer fleet

 As you upgrade your fleet, streamlining it to one manufacturer is essential.
 Two years ago, our fleet consisted of tankers from multiple manufacturers.
 Now, as a result of phasing out older vehicles and replacing them with brand new tankers, all of Crown Oil’s tankers are Euro-6 grade DAF trucks which allows us to streamline their maintenance.
 This has a significant impact in reducing maintenance costs too as they all require the same parts, so sourcing replacements is easy, and when you order parts in bulk, you spend less.

 Invest in an in-house team of qualified technicians.
 With our fleet of tankers all being produced by one manufacturer, we’ve brought the maintenance in-house.
 We have hired qualified technicians and invested in top-of-the-range infrastructure to carry out the tankers’ upkeep to the highest possible standard.
 With many of our tankers doing around 8,000-miles a month, we service them every six weeks, to ensure they’re in as-good-as-new condition and repairs are always spotted before they exacerbate into costly issues.